A11y-Design/a11y-pdf/README.md

- # a11y PDF - PowerPoint Addin for an accessible PDF-export
+ # a11y pdf - PowerPoint Addin for an accessible PDF-export

 a11y pdf is an add-in for PowerPoint from a11y design GmbH that helps you analyse and improve the accessibility of PowerPoint presentations and allows you to export your presentation as accessible PDFs.